intel/pepc/README.md

 # Installation

-Note, while 'pepc' is available via OS packages, they typically do not provide the latest version.
+Note, while pepc is available via OS packages, they typically do not provide the latest version.
-Use the "pip" installation method to get the latest 'pepc' version.
+Use the "pip" installation method to get the latest pepc version.

 ## Fedora

-'Pepc' is available on Fedora 38 and 39.
-To install 'pepc', run
+Pepc is available in Fedora starting from Fedora 38.
+To install pepc, run

 ```
 sudo dnf install pepc